| General LamarliereMacdonald appointed

 control, and about forty thousand men scattered over this long frontier-line,

+which vastly increased my responsibility.
 I had made representations with a view to being relieved,

 for, notwithstanding this force, scattered as it was, we were weak everywhere.